Private, In-Home Tutoring in Marion, South Carolina

-SchoolTutoring Academy’s tutoring programs for Marion students start with a free academic assessment with an Academic Director.
+SchoolTutoring Academy’s tutoring programs for Marion students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
 Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Marion County School District serves the towns of Marion, Mullins, and Graham, SC.
 The district includes the Mullins Early Childhood Center and the Academy for Careers & Technology alongside its traditional schools.
 The district uses a series of Standards that detail the learning expectations in all subjects and encompasses alternative programming such as International Baccalaureate and Advanced Placement.
 In addition to a rigorous academic pathway, districts also have created career-related pathways that help students connect to their post-secondary goals.
 Students are also expected to take part in community service and outreach programs, and are encouraged to participate in some of the many extracurricular opportunities.